Carreau/ipython-wiki/Dev:-Releasing-IPython.md

         To find duplicates and update :file:`.mailmap`

 #.
-Run :file:`build_release`, which does all the file checking and building
+Run `build_release`, which does all the file checking and building
    that the real release script will do.
 This will let you do test installations, check that the build procedure runs OK, etc.  You may want to disable a few things like multi-version RPM building while testing, because